chrooks/conduit/memory-bank/progress.md

 ### Sprint 1: Foundation (May 7-21, 2025)

+#### Development Environment Setup
+**Description**: Set up the complete development environment and project structure for both frontend and backend components.
+**Acceptance Criteria**:
+- Local development environment is configured
+- Git repositories are established
+- CI/CD pipelines are set up
+- Docker configuration is complete
+- Project structure follows best practices
+- Development tools and dependencies are installed

+**Subtasks**:
+1. **Repository Setup**
+   - **Description**: Create and configure Git repositories for the project.
+   - **Acceptance Criteria**:
+     - Main repository is created with appropriate structure
+     - Branch protection rules are configured
+     - Commit message templates are established
+     - README and documentation are initialized
+     - License is added

+2. **Frontend Project Structure**
+   - **Description**: Set up the React frontend project with TypeScript.
+   - **Acceptance Criteria**:
+     - Project is initialized with Create React App or Vite
+     - TypeScript is configured properly
+     - Folder structure follows best practices
+     - Essential dependencies are installed
+     - Basic component architecture is established

+3. **Backend Project Structure**
+   - **Description**: Set up the Node.js backend project with Express.
+   - **Acceptance Criteria**:
+     - Project is initialized with proper structure
+     - TypeScript is configured
+     - Essential middleware is set up
+     - Database connection is established
+     - Basic API structure is implemented

+4. **Docker Configuration**
+   - **Description**: Create Docker and Docker Compose configuration for local development.
+   - **Acceptance Criteria**:
+     - Dockerfiles for frontend and backend are created
+     - Docker Compose file sets up complete environment
+     - MongoDB and Elasticsearch containers are configured
+     - Development and production configurations are separated
+     - Documentation for Docker usage is provided

+5. **CI/CD Pipeline**
+   - **Description**: Set up continuous integration and deployment pipelines.
+   - **Acceptance Criteria**:
+     - GitHub Actions workflows are configured
+     - Linting and testing are automated
+     - Build process is defined
+     - Deployment strategy is established
+     - Pipeline documentation is created

 #### Authentication System
 **Description**: Implement a secure user authentication and authorization system that supports email/password and OAuth providers.
 **Acceptance Criteria**: